Rich Waltz: Major League Baseball

 From 2012 to 2015, Waltz called games on Fox's Saturday Baseball package, and he has filled in on MLB Network's Thursday Night Baseball coverage.
-Waltz has called three World Baseball Classics (WBC) for MLB Network; in 2013, 2017 and 2023 he partnered with Buck Martinez and called two rounds of the WBC in Japan and Arizona.
+Waltz has called four World Baseball Classics (WBC) for MLB Network; in 2013, 2017 and 2023 he partnered with Buck Martinez and called two rounds of the WBC in Japan and Arizona.

 Waltz joined FSN Florida from FSN Northwest.
 He has also called Major League Baseball games for Fox, ESPN, ESPN Radio, and FX nationally along with the Seattle Mariners and Toronto Blue Jays broadcasts on CBC Television in Canada.
 Waltz's no-hitters include Aníbal Sánchez's in September 2006, Roy Halladay's perfect game on May 29, 2010, and Henderson Alvarez's no-hitter against the Detroit Tigers on the final game of the 2013 Major League Baseball season.

+On July 13, 2021, the Los Angeles Angels announced that Waltz would be joining their broadcast team on Bally Sports West, replacing Daron Sutton, who had been the backup play-by-play announcer for Matt Vasgersian.
+He was not brought back for the 2022 season.

 Other sports

 Since 2014 Rich's College Football and Basketball has been with CBS Sports and CBS Sports Network.
-His CBS analysts have included Adam Archuleta, Aaron Murray, and Aaron Taylor.
+His CBS analysts have included Adam Archuleta, Aaron Murray, and Aaron Taylor, and Ross Tucker.
 From 1997 to 2002, Waltz called college football games for ESPN, ESPN Radio and ABC in the Big Ten, SEC and ACC conferences.
 His football experience also includes NFL Europe for Fox, Pac-12 Football for FSN, and NFL preseason games for the Seattle Seahawks.

 From 2010 to 2012, Waltz called games on ACC College Football Saturday and SEC Saturday Nights produced and distributed by Fox Sports Net and Raycom Sports.
 His college basketball work has included games in every major conference for Fox, ESPN, CBS, CBS Sports Network, and Raycom.
 In 2018 Waltz called the NBA Playoffs and the NCAA Tournament East Regional on TNT's VR platform.

 Waltz's ESPN assignments included the Women's NCAA basketball tournament, Arena Football, NCAA College Softball World Series, Little League World Series Regional Finals, and Major League Soccer.
 Waltz has also called both ATP and WTA events on Tennis Channel, including 2015 events from Dubai, Doha, and Buenos Aires.

 In the 2019, NCAA Super Regional on ESPN, he called the 19-strikeout no-hitter by Vanderbilt's Kumar Rocker.